orbaone/orba-one-android-sdk/README.md

 oneSdk.onCompleteVerification(new OrbaOne.Callback() {
   @Override
   public void execute(String key) {
     // Flow completed successfully.
-The user's applicant id is also returned as a parameter.
+The applicant id is also returned as a parameter.
   }
 });